India blocks BBC documentary on PM Modi from airing in India - ExBulletin

 Modi was then named leader of his party, the Hindu nationalist Bharatiya Janata Party, which he led to power in the 2014 and 2019 general elections.

-Last week, a spokesperson for India’s Foreign Ministry called the BBC documentary a “piece of propaganda” intended to promote a “discredited narrative”.
+Last week, a spokesperson for India’s Foreign Ministry called the BBC documentary a propaganda piece meant to promote a discredited narrative.

 |